AutoARIMA

 kpss_significance_levelfloat, optional

-The significance level for KPSS test.
+The significance level for the KPSS test.
 Supported values are 0.01, 0.025, 0.05, and 0.1.
-The smaller it is, the larger probable a time series is considered as first-stationary, that is, the less probable it needs first-differencing.
+The smaller it is, the more probable a time series is considered as first-stationary, that is, the less probable it needs first-differencing.
 Valid only when D is negative.

 Defaults to 0.05.